MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/move-databases.md

 ### Update the data sources on the reporting server

- Use the following procedure to update data sources on the reporting server to point to the new computer running SQL Server.
+ Use the following procedure to update data sources on the reporting server to point to the new computer running SQL Server:

 1. Sign in to the Service Manager reporting server, and start **Reporting Services Configuration Manager**.